diacode/diacode-website/source/blog/2015-07-27-how-we-estimate-projects.html.markdown

 ---
-title: How we estimate projects
+title: How We Estimate Projects
 date: 2015-07-27 07:28 UTC
 tags:
  - diacode